WATCH ON DEMAND!

 How can you reduce risk in your surf park facility?
 The team at McGowan Allied Specialty Insurance leans in to inform us on the best practices and elements to keep in mind.

-Speaker: Shelby Stanger, Host of Wild Ideas Worth Living podcast
+Moderator: Shelby Stanger (Founder of Wild Ideas Worth Living Podcast)

 Surf parks may hold the key to unlocking significant growth in female participation in surfing, but only if they’re fun!
 This panel of powerhouse surfing ladies discuss what they think about making surf parks as effective as possible, the good and the bad elements from what they’ve seen, what’s got them most excited, and how surf parks can better cater to and meet the needs of consumers of different backgrounds.